muhammadzulfikar/sliopress/content/plugins/ajax-login/readme.txt

 == Installation ==

 1. Upload ajax-login folder to content/plugins.
-2. Click "Activate" in the WordPress plugins menu.
+2. Click "Activate" in the SlioPress plugins menu.
 1. Place "Login" widget in your sidebar.

 = 1.0 =